hydra3333/Pi4NAS64/README.md

 # Pi4NAS
+Use a Raspberry Pi4 with attached USB3 disks to create an NAS with open NFS and SAMBA shares on your local LAN.
-NFS and SAMBA NAS on a Raspberry Pi4 using attached USB3 disks, for use by the new "Google ChromeCast for Google TV" devices
+Good for use by the new "Google ChromeCast for Google TV" devices with apps Kodi and VLC.